beiko-lab/sarand/README.md

 	    - gene_comparison_<AMR_NAME>.png: An image visualizing annotations
 	    - annotation_detail_{AMR_NAME}.csv: the list of annotations of all extracted sequences for an AMR gene
 	    - trimmed_annotation_info_{AMR_NAME}.csv: the list of unique annotations of all extracted sequences for an AMR gene
-	    - coverage_annotation_{GENE_COVERAGE_THRESHOLD}_{AMR_NAME}.csv:
+	    - coverage_annotation_{COVERAGE_DIFFERENCE}_{AMR_NAME}.csv:
-	    the list of the annotations in which the gene coverage difference from the AMR gene coverage is less than GENE_COVERAGE_THRESHOLD value.
+	    the list of the annotations in which the gene coverage difference from the AMR gene coverage is less than GENE_COVERAGE_DIFFERENCE value.
 	    - prokka_dir_extracted{NUM}_{DATE}: it contains the output of prokka for annotation of a sequence extracted from the neighborhood of the target AMR gene in the assembly graph.
 	    - rgi_dir: contains RGI annotation details for all extracted neighborhood sequences of the target AMR gene.